bdurand/ultra_settings/README.md

 UltraSettings.runtime_settings = RedisRuntimeSettings.new
 ```

+#### Using the `super_settings` gem

 There is a companion gem [super_settings](https://github.com/bdurand/super_settings) that can be used as a drop in implementation for the runtime settings.
-You just need to set the runtime settings to the `SuperSettings` object itself.
+You just need to set the runtime settings to the `SuperSettings` object.

 ```ruby
 UltraSettings.runtime_settings = SuperSettings
 ```

+#### Customizing Runtime Settings

-By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix `"configs.my_settings."`) with the field name appended to it.
+By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix `configs.my_settings.`) with the field name appended to it (e.g. `configs.my_settings.host`).
 By default runtime settings will be in all lowercase letters.

-You can use uppercase runtime setting names by setting `runtime_setting_upcase` to `true` on your configuration class.
+You can customize the behavior of runtime setting names with the following options:

+- Explicit Runtime Setting Names: You can specify the name of the runtime setting to use for a field by setting the `runtime_setting` option on the field.
+This allows you to use a different name than the default.

+- Uppercase Runtime Setting Names: Set `runtime_setting_upcase` to true in your configuration class to use uppercase runtime setting names.

-You can use a different delimiter by setting `runtime_setting_delimiter` on your configuration class.
-The delimiter is used between modules and before the setting name so a delimiter of "/" on `Configs::MySettingsConfiguration#setting` would produce "configs/my_settings/setting".
+- Custom Delimiter: Change the delimiter used between module names and before the setting name by setting `runtime_setting_delimiter` on your configuration class.
+For example, using a delimiter of "/" would produce runtime settings like `configs/my_settings/host`.

-You can set an explicit prefix by setting `runtime_setting_prefix` on your configuration class.
+- Custom Prefix: Set `runtime_setting_prefix` on your configuration class to specify a custom prefix for runtime settings, giving you flexibility in naming conventions.

-You can disable runtime settings as a default source on your fields by setting `runtime_settings_disabled` to `true` on your configuration class.
+- Disabling Runtime Settings: You can disable runtime settings as a default source for fields by setting `runtime_settings_disabled` to `true` in your configuration class.

 If a setting value cannot be loaded from the runtime settings, then it's value will attempt to be loaded from a YAML file.

 ### YAML Files

-The last place settings will be loaded from are from static YAML files.
-These can provide a good place to store default values for you application since they can be distributed with your application code.
+YAML files are the final source UltraSettings will check when loading configuration values.
+They provide a convenient way to store default values that can be distributed with your application code.

-By default settings will be loaded from a YAML file determined by its class name (i.e. `Configs::MySettingsConfiguration` uses the file `"configs/my_settings.yml"`).
-The file will be searched for in the path defined by `UltraSettings.yaml_config_path`.
-If the file does not exist, then settings will not use the YAML source strategy.
+By default settings will be loaded from a YAML file determined by its class name (i.e. `Configs::MySettingsConfiguration` uses the file `configs/my_settings.yml`).
+The file is searched for in the path defined by `UltraSettings.yaml_config_path`.
+If the file does not exist, the YAML source strategy will not be used.

+#### Customizing YAML Files

+- Explicit YAML Key: You can specify the key in the YAML file to use for a field by setting the `yaml_key` option on the field.
+This allows you to use a different key than the default.

-You can specify an explicit YAML file to use by setting `configuration_file` on your configuration class to the path to the file.
+- Custom YAML File Path: You can specify an explicit YAML file by setting `configuration_file` on your configuration class to the desired file path.

-You can disable YAML files as a default source on your fields by setting `yaml_config_disabled` to `true` on your configuration class.
+- Disable YAML Source: To disable YAML files as a default source for your fields, set `yaml_config_disabled` to true on your configuration class.

+#### ERB Support

-YAML files will be evaluated for an ERB markup (i.e. `<%= %>`) before the YAML itself is evaluated.
-You can use this feature to dynamically generate values within the YAML file.
+YAML files support ERB markup (e.g., <%= %>) that will be evaluated before the YAML is parsed.
+This feature allows for dynamically generated values within the YAML file.

+#### Environment-Specific Configurations

-YAML files define environment specific configurations.
-YAML files must define a hash where the keys are the names of your application environments (i.e. development, test, production, etc.).
-You define which environment to use with `UltraSettings.yaml_config_env` (the default environment is "development").
-There is also a special key `"shared"` which, if defined, will be merged with the environment hash.
+YAML files can define environment-specific configurations.
+The file must contain a hash where the keys represent the names of your application environments (e.g., development, test, production).
+You can specify the environment to use by setting `UltraSettings.yaml_config_env` (default is "development").

-So, for this YAML file:
+A special key, `shared`, can be defined in the YAML file.
+The settings under this key will be merged with the environment-specific settings.
+Values from the specific environment will always overwrite those from `shared`.

+#### Example YAML File

 ```yaml
 shared: